 In only two hours not only you will have the chance to learn more about these historical buildings but also get to know the interesting facts and intriguing anecdotes about the Royal Family and England’s most popular and controversial political figures like Winston Churchill and Guy Fawkes.

 Once the guided tour is finished you can continue from Trafalgar Square heading to the National Portrait Gallery, taking a short walk to Covent Garden, Leicester Square and Piccadilly Circus.

 Be ready to take selfies and pictures and enjoy the most typical of London in a new, different and more exciting perspective!

 15 minutes prior to the starting time

-We meet at the Westminster Tube Station and we take a short walk outside where the country’s heart beats – the Parliament Square.
+We meet at Parliament Square and we take a short walk outside where the country’s heart beats – the Parliament Square.
 At the first stop you will find out a dark secret behind Big Ben, who wanted to destroy the Parliament and what was happening in Westminster Abbey and why nobody could see it on TV?

 Over the next few stops we will revel to you how rude or funny Churchrill was just outside his War Rooms, how many times a year the Queen celebrates her birthday and who is commemorated with the smallest monument on the Horse Guards Parade.